 As people become used to having mobile data on their smartphones and tablets at home, they increasingly expect the same thing when they travel.
 While a domestic trip rarely poses a problem, high international roaming charges and locked devices make things more difficult overseas.
 There are several options available, some cheaper and easier than others.

-Check with your carrier to see if they offer free or discounted international roaming options.
+Check with your carrier to see if it offers free or discounted international roaming options.
 A small but growing number of cell companies include some form of global roaming in their existing plans, or make it available at a reasonable cost.

 You can ask your carrier to unlock the phone if necessary (some will, some won’t), or use a warranty-voiding third-party service to do so.
 To avoid such problems entirely, buy an unlocked smartphone to start with.